swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. note:: The Ethics Committee has approved the registration of waitlisted (not yet transplanted) patients in the database.
 The recorded information includes current consent status.
 However, no collection of clinical/research data is allowed before transplantation.
 Proper enrollment in the Cohort only starts at the time of transplantation.

-.. tip:: Check :ref:`consent` for more details.

 .. warning:: The patient should be entered in the database within 7 days after transplantation (5 working days).
 The minimal entry should containt: name, first name, date of birth and consent status with date.

-The following fields are common between **Patient Enrollment** and **Patient Registration**:

 3.1.
 Administrative data
 *****************************

-The first step is to add the administrative data for the patient, such as:
+The administrative data for a patient needs to be introduced, either when a patient is enrolled or registered.

+This is the information which must be introduced:

 * Initials: use the intial of each name in uppercase, with "-" as separator between the First name initial/s and Last name initial/s.
 Examples: Georgios Kyriakos Panayiotou -> GK-P, Rosa Dolores Alverío Marcano -> RD-AM.
 When family names include particles are treated as a further Family name: e.g.Charles De Gaulle -> C-DG, Miguel De Oliveira -> M-DO.
 * Gender at birth